pedro-gaspar/pedrogaspar.eu/content/posts/2021-06-29-til-named-captures.md

 "d"
 ```

-Well the variables `first` and `second` are now capturing another thing.
-So to fix it you could do this, but everyone will look at you with crazy eyes 🙄🤬:
+Well, the variables `first` and `second` are now capturing another thing.

+To fix it you could do this:

 ```elixir
 iex(11)> [third, first, second] = Regex.run(~r/(a)(b)c(d)/, "abcde", capture: :all_but_first)
 ["a", "b", "d"]
 ```

+But everyone will look at you with crazy eyes 🙄🤬

 > If you need it, give it a name. 😄